sue-wallace/transformde.github.io/README.md

 Working as a data engineer in a consulting role requires belnding technical expertise with strong communication and problem solving skills.

-🎯 Focus on delivering value to the business, not just code A consultant's primary goal is to solve a client's business problem, not just build a perfect pipeline.
+🎯 Focus on delivering value to the business, not just code.

+A consultant's primary goal is to solve a client's business problem, not just build a perfect pipeline.

 Understand the "Why": Always start by asking, "What business decision or outcome will this data product enable?"
 If the pipeline doesn't drive business value (e.g., increased revenue, reduced cost, mitigated risk), it may be unnecessary.